National Sports Day: India

 The National Sports Day in India is celebrated on 29 August, on the birth anniversary of hockey player Major Dhyan Chand.
 This day marks the birthday of Major Dhyan Chand Singh, the hockey player who won gold medals in Olympics for India in the years 1928, 1932 and 1936.
-He scored 570 goals in his career, from 1926 - 1949 (according to his autobiography, Goals).
+He scored 400 goals in his total career, from 1926 - 1949 (according to his autobiography, Goals).

 After putting his stamp on international hockey arena, and having served his country to reach its pinnacles of glory multiple times.
 He was a legendary figure in the Indian and world hockey.
 The most noted memorials for him were the Major Dhyan Chand Award, the highest award for lifetime achievement in sports and games in India, and the National Sports Day celebrations on his birthday.
 Major Dhyan chand learnt the game of hockey from his coach Pankaj Gupta.
 There is no one who has reached his level in hockey.
 The birth anniversary of hockey legend Major Dhyan Chand is on 29 August 1905.